 Note to Anthropology Majors:

-With regard to JPs and Theses, be aware that if you anticipate any significant overlap between course papers and these independent research papers, you need to consult both your adviser and the Departmental Representative about it.
+With regard to JPs and senior theses, be aware that if you anticipate any significant overlap between course papers and these independent research papers, you need to consult both your adviser and the departmental representative about it.
 While the Anthropology Department encourages students to think cumulatively across courses and to use what they have learned in developing their independent work, independent work is meant to be just that – independent.
-With permission, students may build their own earlier research, or reformulate earlier learning from courses, but they may not re-use text drawn directly (or only minimally revised) from previously or concurrently submitted work.
+With permission, students may build on their own earlier research, or reformulate earlier learning from courses, but they may not re-use text drawn directly (or only minimally revised) from previously or concurrently submitted work.
 (And conversely, students may not submit portions of their junior or senior independent work for a course grade).
-The junior seminar associated with ANT 300 and ANT 301 has been designed to avoid these problems.
+The junior seminar associated with ANT 300 and ANT 301 and the senior seminar associated with ANT 390 have been designed to avoid these problems.